 For the first time since 2013, a U.S. task force has released new guidelines on who should undergo annual low-dose CT (LDCT) scans for lung cancer, the nation’s leading cause of cancer deaths.

-The task force now recommends lung screening for adults between 50 and 80 years old who smoked the equivalent of a pack a day for 20 years or longer, and who continue to smoke at that rate or have quit in the last 15 years.
+The task force now recommends lung screening for adults 50 years of age, or older who smoked the equivalent of a pack a day for 20 years or longer, and who continue to smoke at that rate or have quit in the last 15 years.
 This equates to screening five years earlier than recommended by previous guidelines, and screening people with 10 fewer years of smoking exposure.

 Mary Reid, MSPH, PhD, Chief of Cancer Screening, Survivorship and Mentorship, is happy the new guidelines now include many more at-risk smokers and former smokers who were not previously eligible for screening.